wavemaker/docs/learn/on-premise/aws/install-prerequisites.md

   ```

 - If the user given to the Platform don't have privileged access, then provide below permission for the user given on StudioWorkspace Instance / AppDeployment Instance.
-- Have to execute these commands from privileged user.
+- Have to execute these commands from privileged users.
-  - Add user to docker group.
+  - Add user to the docker group.
-  - Make the user as owner for docker systemd process.
+  - Make the user as an owner for the docker systemd process.
   - data directory should be owned by the user.
-  - Give permission to manage docker.service, systemctl daemon reload, iptable.
+  - Give permission to manage docker.service, systemctl daemon-reload, iptable.

     ```bash
         usermod -aG docker <user>